maggie-harrington/php-week1-address-book/README.md

 ## Setup/Installation Requirements

-* _Visit this page at GitHub pages: http://maggie-harrington.github.io/php-week1-address-book ._
+* _Visit this page on Heroku: https://warm-ravine-41598.herokuapp.com/ ._

 * _Or download at my GitHub repository: https://github.com/maggie-harrington/php-week1-address-book ._
+* _If you choose to clone through GitHub, first make sure that you have PHP and Composer installed.
+See https://secure.php.net/ for details on installing PHP.
+Note: PHP is typically already installed on Macs.
+See https://getcomposer.org for details on installing Composer._
-* _If you choose to clone through GitHub, first open Git Bash, type "cd Desktop" and hit enter.
-Copy the link above, then type "git clone " and paste the link and hit enter.
+* _Once the above installations are finished, open Git Bash, type "cd Desktop" and hit enter.
+Copy the link above (in the second bullet point), then type "git clone " and paste the link and hit enter.
 You will now have a copy of this project on your desktop.
 In Git Bash, type "cd php-week1-address-book/" and hit enter, then "composer install" and enter.
 Once the installation has finished, type "cd web" and enter, then "php -S localhost:8000" and enter.
 In your web browser, navigate to "localhost:8000", which will open the home page._

 ## Known Bugs